 3. Is DUI with death a felony?

 Yes.
-Under 18-3-106 C.R.S., driving while impaired or under the influence is a class 3 felony if it causes someone else to die in an accident.
-As with vehicular assault, vehicular homicide is always a felony even if the driver has no prior convictions.
+Driving a motor vehicle while impaired or under the influence is a class 3 felony if it causes someone else to die in an accident.
+A DUI causing death is typically referred to as vehicular homicide.

+As with vehicular assault, vehicular homicide is always a felony even if you have no prior convictions.
 Note that a vehicular assault charge can be upgraded to vehicular homicide if the victim dies while the criminal case is pending.

-4. What are the penalties for felony DUI?
+What are the penalties?

-- The police had no probable cause to suspect DUI or DWAI in the first place;
+- The police had no probable cause to arrest you for DUI or DWAI;

 - The police did not administer the field sobriety tests correctly;